MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 **Enable logs**

 If there are any issues in Graph, then logs could be used to localize the problem.
-Graph connector uses the same source as in all Generic connectors.
+The Graph connector uses the same source as in all Generic connectors.
 So, traces could be enabled in [the same way like for Generic connectors](https://microsoft.sharepoint.com/teams/adiamteam/_layouts/15/doc.aspx?sourcedoc=%7B5057233e-00ac-4a7a-a77c-74a7f46404ff%7D&action=edit&uid=%7B5057233E-00AC-4A7A-A77C-74A7F46404FF%7D&ListItemId=146&ListId=%7BA828DF40-8EB4-4FC2-95BD-9E5421DD2CE7%7D&env=prodbubble).
 Or just by adding the following to miiserver.exe.config (inside